-So, for May 2018 I’m looking at:
+For May 2018 I’m looking at:

 - Altria/ Philip Morris: Tobacco companies got hammered the other day.
 Some people claim it’s the small revenue miss, but I think there’s more to it.
-I read JPM comments and there’s a few issues in Japan.
-I’ve been reading up on the macro in Japan and my conclusion is that Abe, the prime minister, will most likely resign.
+I read JPM comments and there are a few issues in Japan.
+I’ve been reading up on the macro in Japan and my conclusion is that Shinzo Abe, Japan’s prime minister, will most likely resign.
 Further, even though the central bank states that they will use monetary policy to reach CPI at 2%, I find the whole plan quite confusing.
-Since Japan has the most debt out of any developed country, I’d like to see they stress this factor a bit more.
+Since Japan has the most debt out of any developed country, I’d like to see them stress this factor a bit more.
 Interest rates are still so low that investors aren’t really keen on putting a lot of capital into projects.
 However, Altria shows better fundamentals than Philip Morris but Philip Morris has a wider pipeline.

 People keep saying tobacco is dead, but I don’t think that’s the case.
-In western europe -> Smoking is replaced with snus, and 2017 was the first year when snus sold more than smoking.
-This replacement will most likely keep increasing, but usage of nikotin is still there.
-Asia -> Still a lot of smoking.
-US -> Some smoking.Future potential: Altria and Philip changes their pipeline and becomes the new dominant player in marijuana and cannabis.
-That’s what I think will happen to MO and PM.
+In Western Europe -> Smoking is replaced with snus, and 2017 was the first year when snus sold more than cigarettes.
+This replacement will most likely keep increasing, but the usage of nicotine is still there.
+Asia -> still has a lot of smokers, the US -> there are still holdouts.

 What stocks are you looking at?
 If you’re a frequent reader, please feel free drop a comment